WayneStratton/Contract/README.md

 **Next Steps**

 By accepting the estimate we have provided, you indicate that you have read, understood, and agreed to the above contract.
-Should you have any questions or concerns, you agree to make contact with Wayne Stratton prior to signing this agreement.
+Should you have any questions or concerns, you agree to make contact with Wayne Stratton prior to signing this Agreement.